 - Strictly for storing licenses

-- Also stores information where the license is activated
+- Also stores information about where the license is activated

 AWS Trusted Advisor